cvra/robot-software/README.md

 * Can poll to see if there was an update to the message.
 * Topics are atomic.
 * Different serialization methods are possible.
+* Each topic can have a metadata block.
+    It can be used to contain function pointers to serialization / deserialization methods for example.
+    Metadata do not offer the same atomicity guarantees as the topic data themselves.

 ## Features that won't be supported